jaudoux/makepipe/README.md

       GENERIC
       GZIP

+Then you can call the subcommand `brick` with the brick name as argument to get information about it.
+For example `./makepipe brick CRAC`.

-Some variables are automatically computed and some others have default values, but some might be required to create the brick instance.
+You'll see that some variables are automatically computed, some others have default values, but some might be required to create the brick instance.
 Those variables are assigned to the value "undef", meaning that you need to give a value for this variable under the "config" entry of the brick instance.

-On brick can be instiate multiple times like we have done with GENERIC brick in the previous example.
+A brick can be instiate multiple times like we have done with GENERIC brick in the previous example.

 ## Use YAML collections and variables {{..}}

 In the first part we have learn to declare collections that can be used to store all kind of informations (including bricks configuration), but how can we use/access these informations?

-In Makepipe you can use a syntax inspired by the broadly known ["moustache syntax"](https://mustache.github.io), by placing the variable you want to acces inside double braces tag.
+In Makepipe you can use a syntax inspired by the broadly known ["moustache syntax"](https://mustache.github.io), by placing the variable name you want to acces inside double braces tag.

 Because an example is always easier to understand than a bunch of litterall explainations, here's one:

     directory: /usr/bin
     list_bin: